cryeo/redshift-unloader/README.md

 ```

 ### Usage
-Unloaded data is supposed to be gzipped csv.
+Unloaded data is supposed to be gzipped.

 ```py
 from redshift_unloader import RedshiftUnloader